DONATE NOW

 How do I calculate my organization’s annual average operating budget?

 • Please use your organization’s fiscal year cycle to calculate your annual average operating budget.
-Add your total revenue for FY23 and FY24 operating budgets with FY25 budgeted revenue.
-Divide this number by 3If this number equals $25,000 or greater, your organization meets the budget requirement.
+Add your total revenue for FY23, FY24, and FY25 and divide this number by 3.
+If this number is between $25,000 and $1,000,000, your organization meets the budget requirement.

-My organization is located in Oregon/Idaho but many of our participants are Washington residents, can we apply?
+My organization is located in Oregon/Idaho, but many of our participants are Washington residents.
+Can we apply?

 • No. Even if your organization serves Washington residents, your organization must be located in Washington State in order to be eligible.